epi-project/brane-documentation/specification/src/spec/wir/schema.md

 Note that the JSON representation of the WIR is implemented directly as Rust structs in the [reference implementation](https://github.com/epi-project/brane).
 You can refer to the `brane_ast`-crate and then `ast`-module in the [code documentation](https://wiki.enablingpersonalizedinterventions.nl/docs/src/brane_ast/ast.rs.html) to find the full representation.

-Finally, the use of the name `Edge` throughout this document is indeed unfortunately chosen, as it represents more than edges.
+Finally, the use of the name `Edge` throughout this document is unfortunately chosen, as it represents more than edges.
 However, it is chosen to keep in sync with the implementation itself.

 ## The Workflow